 - Both adult interdependent partners have obtained a declaration of irreconcilability under section 83 of the Family Law Act.

-If you have any questions regarding either getting or receiving support from your girlfriend or boyfriend, contact one of our family law lawyers in either Calgary or Edmonton, Alberta, for a free consultation.
+If you have any questions regarding either getting or receiving support from your girlfriend or boyfriend, contact one of our family law lawyers in either Calgary or Edmonton, Alberta, for a consultation.